9 High-throughput sequencing data

 MEACNCIEPQWPADELLIKYQYISDFFIAIAYFSIPLELIYFVKKSAVFPYRWVL

 FASTA format contains only sequences.
 Because of this, it’s only really suitable for sequences we are pretty confident in.
-That is to say, we believe that each of the bases or amino acids in the sequence has been correctly determined.
+That is to say, we should believe that each of the bases or amino acids in the sequence has been correctly determined.
 In the case of high-throughput sequencing data, however, it’s not always the case that each base is known with a high degree of confidence.
 That leads us to our second file format…

 9.2.2 FASTQ